Short answer: prepare before June, not when a storm is named

 Insurance and documents

 Insurance is one of the most important hurricane preparation tools.
-New residents should understand what their policies do and do not cover before a storm exists.
+CIMA's June 2026 hurricane-season guidance tells residents to review policies with an insurer or broker, understand whether hurricane, flood, earthquake, tsunami, deductibles, exclusions, sub-limits, and add-ons apply, and check sums insured against current replacement costs.
+New residents should do this before a storm exists.
 Property, contents, motor, health, travel, and renters insurance all have different roles, exclusions, limits, and deductibles.

 - Homeowners: review building insurance, storm/wind deductibles, flood/water exclusions, contents, loss of use, and claim documentation requirements.